 DROP SUBSCRIPTION command will fail.
 To proceed in this situation, disassociate the subscription from the replication slot by executing

 ALTER SUBSCRIPTION ...
 SET (slot_name = NONE).
 After that,

 DROP SUBSCRIPTION will no longer attempt any actions on a remote host.
-Note that if the remote replication slot still exists, it should then be dropped manually; otherwise it will continue to reserve WAL and might eventually cause the disk to fill up.
-See also Section 30.2.1.
+Note that if the remote replication slot still exists, it (and any related table synchronization slots) should then be dropped manually; otherwise it/they will continue to reserve WAL and might eventually cause the disk to fill up.
+See also Section 31.2.1.

 If a subscription is associated with a replication slot, then